megaboich/personal-website/src/index.md

 title: Home page
 ---

-Welcome to this website.
-My name is Oleksandr Boiko, and you currently are at my official web page.
-It contains some personal information (which is considered public) as well as some technology and programming stuff and experiments.
+Welcome, my name is Oleksandr Boiko, and you currently are at my official web site.
+It contains some information about me as well as some technology, programming stuff and experiments.

 * [Technical blog and experiments](/posts)
 * Some Open Source [projects](/projects) which I do when bored